-The Kent Federation of Young Farmers’ Clubs (KYFC) was established in 1945 to further the education and farming skills of young
+The Kent Federation of Young Farmers’ Clubs (KYFC) was established in 1945 to further the education and farming skills of

 farmer to be a young farmer!

-almost 500 members with a unique opportunity to develop skills, work with their local community, raise money for charity, take part in a varied competitions programme
+A combination of the region’s 8 open clubs and 8 school clubs, we provide almost 500 members with a unique opportunity to develop skills, work with their local community, raise money for charity, take part in a varied competitions programme

 counties to have school clubs, the age range of members will differ depending on the type of club; generally members are aged between 10 to 16 in the school clubs and between 16 to 26 in the open

-Kent YFC is part of the National Federation of Young Farmers’ Clubs (NFYFC), one of the
+Kent YFC is part of the National Federation of Young Farmers’ Clubs (NFYFC),

 interest in agriculture and the countryside.